curl/everything-curl/internals/tests/file-format.md

 For FTP file listings, the `<data>` section is used *only* if you make sure that there has been a CWD done first to a directory named `test-[number]` where `[number]` is the test case number.
-Otherwise the ftp server can't know from which test file to load the list content.
+Otherwise the ftp server cannot know from which test file to load the list content.

 ### `<dataNUMBER>`